Alfred A. Knopf Sr.: Personality

 Knopf had little enthusiasm for most of the changes that took place in the publishing industry during his lifetime.
-"Too many books are published, and they are overpriced", he told The Saturday Review.
+"Too many books are published, and they are overpriced", he told the Saturday Review.
 These are things "about which all publishers agree, and about which no publisher does anything."
 The most fundamental change he noted was the increased importance of the editor.
 "In the early days, things were quite simple.
 The books came in; we published them as written...
-A publisher was regarded and so, in turn, was the writer as a pro.
+A publisher was regarded—and so, in turn, was the writer—as a pro.
 A writer's job was to write a book and give it to you."
 And he remarked to Shenker: "I guess business became more complicated and publishers less literate.
 It ceased to be the fact that publishers publish and authors write.
 Today authors submit manuscripts and editors write books."
-The editor is now hired largely to acquire books, "and if he can't get good books, he usually takes what he can get books that are not so good.
+The editor is now hired largely to acquire books, "and if he can't get good books, he usually takes what he can get—books that are not so good.
 And then he sometimes wrecks himself trying to make a silk purse out of what can never become anything but a sow's ear."

-Knopf was generally unimpressed with current literature, though he admired John Hersey, John Updike, Jorge Amado, and a few other contemporary authors.
+Knopf was generally unimpressed with current literature, though he admired John Hersey, John Updike, Jorge Amado and a few other contemporary authors.
 In Publishing Then and Now he wrote: "Frequently... our American author, whatever his age, experience in life, and technical knowledge, simply can't write.
 I don't mean that he is not the master of a prose style of elegance and distinction; I mean that he can't write simple straightforward and correct English.
 And here, only an exceptional editor will really help him."
 American authors are not very durable, he said in 1964, and "there are no giants in Europe now."
 Though twelve Knopf authors had won Nobel Prizes, Knopf acknowledged that "some Nobel Prize books aren't very good," calling Doctor Zhivago, for example, "incredibly tedious ...
-If Krushchev had banned it for dullness instead of its political implications, he might have been in the clear."
+If Khrushchev had banned it for dullness instead of its political implications, he might have been in the clear."